Describe a place in your city you have been to where you can see wildlife (e.g. animals, birds, insects, plants): IELTS Speaking Cue Card

 What types of wildlife did you see during your visit to the park?

-During my visit, I saw a variety of wildlife including langurs, monkeys, and various reptiles.
-The park is also home to many bird species and butterflies, making it a vibrant ecosystem.
-The enclosures for tigers were particularly impressive, although I didn't see them up close.
+During my visit, I saw a variety of wildlife including reptiles, monkeys, and various bird species.
+The park is home to langurs and many butterflies, which adds to the vibrant ecosystem.
+The enclosures for tigers were particularly fascinating, although I didn't see them up close.

 How does the park contribute to wildlife conservation?